Monday, August 29, 2011

 30.08.11.
 Quake damaged, steel mesh fence cordoned, medical bldg, Oxford Tce, post June 13 quake.
 The bldg would be demolished

-Over the past months, post Feb 22 Killer Qake, other red zone, CBD niches had slowly opened too.
-But public were still banned red zone access, public safety & guarding property excuses, guarded by cops & NZDF soldiers at variable cordon checkpoints, although the National State of Emergency was long gone.
+Over the past months post 22 February 2011 Quake, other red-zone CBD niches had opened too.
+But public were still banned red-zone access, public safety & guarding property excuses, guarded by cops & NZDF-soldiers at variable cordon checkpoints, although the National State-of- Emergency was long gone.

 30.08.11.
 Steel mesh fence cordon.
 Orange digger, quake demolition site, Oxford Tce, post June 13 quake

-CERA guarded the red zone CBD & opened it little by little, after demolitions.
-It didn't need much brain nor time to demolish quake broken bldgs.
-Why did it take so long for CERA demolishers to open the CBD red zone niche between Lichfield St & Tuam St?
+CERA guarded the red-zone CBD, opening it little by little after demolitions.
+It didn't need much brain nor time to demolish ruins.
+Why did CERA take so long to open the CBD red-zone niche between Lichfield St & Tuam St?

 30.08.11.
 Quake damaged pavement by sewage polluted Avon River, Oxford Tce, post June 13 quake